Trump rages at own policies — and John Kelly

 Klobuchar rakes in $5.2 million for the first quarter

 2020 presidential candidate Amy Klobuchar announced yesterday that she raised more than $5.2 million for the first fundraising quarter (Jan.
-1 thru March 31).
+1 through March 31).

 She also said has $7 million in the bank (after transferring funds from her Senate account).